 Once you have completed the terms of your DUI sentencing, you may be eligible for expungement of your conviction.
-However, you will need to meet very specific requirements to be eligible.
-You can go over your eligibility status and criteria when you discuss your DUI conviction with your DUI attorney in Los Angeles.
+However, you will need to meet particular requirements.
+You can review your eligibility status and criteria when discussing your conviction with your DUI attorney in Los Angeles.

 Contact a DUI Attorney in Los Angeles for Help Today

-If you have been charged with drunk driving under CA Vehicle Code §23152(a), it is important that you take steps to protect your future.
-Defend your freedoms when you contact a Los Angeles DUI lawyer to discuss your legal defense strategies.
+If you have been charged with drunk driving under CA Vehicle Code §23152(a), you must take steps to protect your future.
+Defend your freedoms by contacting a Los Angeles DUI lawyer to discuss your legal defense strategies.